AestheticDreamsAI/Cherry-Lite/README.md

 ![Cherry-Lite Preview](https://aestheticdreams.ai/images/cherrylite.gif)

 ## Story behind Cherry A.i.
 A few weeks ago, I developed Cherry A.I. as an app for myself, based on Ollama, XTTS, and Llama3.
-You can use this app on any device, whether it's a PC or a smartphone.
+While Cherry A.I. lives in the Cloud i can use it on any device, whether it's a PC, smartphone or Smart TV.
 Unlike Cherry-Lite, which offers all the features of Cherry A.I. but lacks an app or an attractive web interface, Cherry A.I. provides a full user experience.
 Cherry-Lite is like Cherry A.I., but without the interface.

 ![Cherry-A.i.
 App ](https://aestheticdreams.ai/images/cherryaiapp.gif)